Research Applications for Striatech Products

 The challenge

-A 2022 review by Massaad et al. summarising the full PLP1 clinical-genetic spectrum noted that visual phenotypes including nystagmus and delayed VEP latency are present across all PMD genotypes, establishing the visual pathway as a common readout for genotypically heterogeneous disease (Massaad et al., Biomedicines, 2022).
+A study summarising the full PLP1 clinical-genetic spectrum noted that visual phenotypes including nystagmus and delayed VEP latency are present across all PMD genotypes, establishing the visual pathway as a common readout for genotypically heterogeneous disease (Khalaf et al., 2022, Biomedicines).
 Preclinical researchers require tools that can track the corresponding optomotor acuity trajectory in mice across multiple ages and mutation types without the confound of anaesthesia-induced changes in neurological state.

 How Striatech products help